omnom1997/Kickstarter-Analysis/README.md

 ## Overview of Project

 ### Purpose
-The purpose for the analysis was to help Louise compare different campaigns to her own crowdfunding campaign for her play "Fever" which came close to its fundraising goal of $10,000 in a short amount of time.
+The purpose for the analysis was to help Louise compare how different crowd funding campaigns fared in relation to their launch dates and fundrasing goals to her own campaign for her play "Fever" which came close to its fundraising goal of $10,000 in a short amount of time.
 Louise initially asked us to help her with anyalyzing crowdfunding data to determine whether there are specific factors that make a project's campaign successful.
-She now wants to how different campaigns fared in relation to their launch dates and their funding goals.

 ## Analysis and Challenges
 Explain how you performed your analysis using images and links to code, as well as any challlenges you encountered and how you overcame them.
 If you had no challenges, describe any possible challenges or difficulties that could be encountered